 This is right in my wheelhouse and I strongly suggest that you get all of your SMSF deeds updated for the following reasons:

-- Limiting the payment of superannuation benefits on the death of a member to the deceased member’s lineage or bloodline.
+Limiting the payment of superannuation benefits on the death of a member to the deceased member’s family lineage or blood relative.

-- Implementing a SMSF Death Benefits Trust, which is a special purpose testamentary trust created by the Trustee of the Fund for adult children and grandchildren who are bloodline.
+Implementing a SMSF Death Benefits Trust, which is a special purpose testamentary trust created by the Trustee of the Fund for adult children and grandchildren who are blood relative.
 This trust does not form part of the estate so it cannot be challenged in any contested estate by a person who feels as though they have not been provided enough in the testator’s will.